Reduce pigmentation and fade dark spots with skincare that works

 There are several common types of hyperpigmentation:

 - Melasma: Also known as chloasma, this type of hyperpigmentation is often referred to as the “mask of pregnancy” because it commonly occurs during pregnancy due to hormonal changes.
+However, other factors like sun damage, menopause and certain medications can also trigger it.

 - Sun Spots: These are small, darkened patches that are induced by exposure to the sun.
 They often appear on areas frequently exposed, such as the face and hands.